datinglibre/datinglibre/README.md

                 | chelsea_blue@example.com | woman, long_term | man, long_term | London | 30  |
         ...

-[Have a look at the demo pull request](https://github.com/datinglibre/datinglibre/pull/9/files) where this has been done for some new categories and attributes.
 Altogether, you will also need to update the following files with your new categories:

 - `ProfileEditController.php`